 The void we leave

 Most of the people in this project are no longer alive.
-Today I understand the urge I had to take their portrait in the first place.
-I was hoping that the camera, with its remarkable ability to freeze time, can help me to remember them.
-Until I too, will become a layer of peeling paint on the wall.
+Today, I understand the urge I had to take their portrait in the first place.
+I felt that the camera, with its remarkable ability to freeze time, will help me remember them until one day, I too will become just a void between walls.